Wondering what the differences are between CBD vs THC?

-All that said, keep in mind that although it’s had more research than CBD oil, very little study has been done on the side effects of THC, and there’s still a lot we don’t know.
+All that said, keep in mind that although it’s had more research than CBD oil, and cannabis products are gaining in popularity, very little study has been done on the side effects of THC, and there’s still a lot we don’t know.

 CBD and THC have the exact same chemical structure: 21 carbon atoms, 30 hydrogen atoms, and 2 oxygen atoms.
 However, these molecules are arranged differently, and that’s why they affect you so differently.

 On paper, they look like this: